wolfgang-desalvador/av-resim-on-aks/README.md

 ## Run a batch of sample GPU accelerated jobs to track functionlity

+In this first test, we will just run a batch job that will impose a test load on the GPU.

 ```bash
 export NUMBER_OF_JOBS=10
 envsubst < sample_jobs/gpu_test/template_job.yaml | kubectl apply -f -
 ```

 ## Deploy the Azure Blob Storage CSI Driver

+In order to enable the I/O part of the architecture, we will install the Azure Blob Storage CSI Driver:

 ```bash
 helm repo add blob-csi-driver https://raw.githubusercontent.com/kubernetes-sigs/blob-csi-driver/master/charts